 The end of summer, traditionally marked by Labor Day, is a great time to enjoy that last getaway before school and work pick back up again.
 If you’re taking a Labor Day weekend trip to Boston, you won’t be short of things to do.

-Many fun local activities and attractions offer special events or exhibits at the end of August into September, so there’s a lot of promise in late summer vacations.
+Many fun local activities and attractions in Boston offer special events or exhibits at the end of August into September, so there’s a lot of promise in late summer vacations.
 So make the most of the last few days of summer in Boston!

 - St. Anthony’s Feast

 Save on Attraction Admission

 Regular admission to a number of these Boston attractions are included on the Go Boston® pass.

 Choose as you go from dozens of top attractions and save up to 55% on combined admission vs paying at the gate.